Minor Salivary Gland Cancer

 Malignant minor salivary gland tumors

 Minor salivary gland cancers grow rapidly.
 These tumors have the potential to metastasize to the lungs, liver, brain, bone, and other distant regions.
-They invade surrounding tissues (muscle, cartilage, bone, nerve, and other) and develop by disrupting their functions.
+They invade surrounding tissues (muscle, cartilage, bone, nerve, and others) and develop by disrupting their functions.
 Relatively minor salivary gland tumors with a low malignancy potential are seen in childhood and young adults.
 The common malignant tumors are minor salivary gland carcinomas.
 The most common malignant minor salivary gland tumors are the following;

 Adenoid cystic carcinoma